swiss-art-research-net/itten-pipeline/README.md

 user: `admin`
 password: `admin`

 If the platform is accessible externally, be sure to change the login details on the [Admin page](http://localhost:8088/resource/?uri=rsp%3Aadmin).
+For more details on the configuration of the platform be sure to check out the [ResearchSpace KnowledgeBase](https://documentation.researchspace.org/resource/rsp:Start).

 ### Tasks

 The pipeline can be controlled by the Task runner.
 To run the entire pipeline, run